keshavganapathy/w2s/README.md

 | Majority Vote          | 48.00%                           |

 ## Contributions Log
+- Week of 11/11 and 11/18 - Initial implementaton of deliberation on the chain of thought, but running into prompting issues.
+For example, looking at outputs models seem to be performing better, but final answers and such arent in the format we want.
 - Week of 11/4.
 (Keshav and Yihan) Use Tom's suggestions to use SOTA LLMs to rerun baseline experiments with gemini-1.0-pro.
 Found, best of n: 83.29% multiple round: 85.90.
 Challenges, free API limits, and costs for other LLMs.
 - Week of 10/28.
 (Keshav) Wrote the code for best of n, and debate with deliberation used in midterm presentation.